NicolDev/Rika-s-Information/Terms of Service.md

     2.What we expect from you, which establishes certain rules for using our services

 # What You Can Expect From Us
 Rika is not only a Discord bot, it is secure, trustful, user-friendly and more.
-We will **NOT** share your information.
-We will only keep it in our database for future uses.
-If you feel uncomfortable, kindly join [support server](https://discord.gg/W6FfCHPNGq) and request the head of bot developer, Nicole, to delete it.
-Don't worry, we will **NOT** collect sensitive information from you, or any users.
-We will collect user id who created the sourcebin url, and also server id so we can know which server the user created from.
-Beside that, we also record every sourcebin url that created to our database.
+We will not log any of your informations.

 # What We Expect From You
 By using our bot, you will need to agree to our rules:
 ```
-1.Agree to let Rika collect some of my information, such as my Discord user id and my Discord server id.

-2.Agree to let Rika logs any other information for the upcoming updates.
+1.Agree to not spam commands.

-3.Agree to not abuse bugs.
+2.Agree to not abuse bugs.
 ```